hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 In the medical field, image imputation techniques have predominantly been applied in Computed Tomography (CT) and Magnetic Resonance Imaging (MRI).
 These algorithms typically aim to rectify non-anatomic artefacts, such as streaking caused by metal, motion or issues related to the field of view (FOV) and patient positioning [13].
 Recent trends indicate an increasing integration of these techniques into more complex algorithms, including segmentation models, where inpainting appears as an intermediate step within the processing pipeline [13].

-Despite the promising results in this field (which can be explored in more detail in [HERE](./docs/LiteratureReview.pdf)), particularly in clinical applications where these techniques have demonstrated substantial impact, further exploration and development are necessary for a comprehensive understanding of the actual methods' effects on specific anatomical structures and tissues.
+Despite the promising results in this field ( which can be explored in more detail in [HERE](./docs/LiteratureReview.pdf) ), particularly in clinical applications where these techniques have demonstrated substantial impact, further exploration and development are necessary for a comprehensive understanding of the actual methods' effects on specific anatomical structures and tissues.

-## 3. Methodology
+## Methodology
-This chapter is organized into three primary procedural sections -- Preprocessing Steps, Missing Data Generation and Missing Data Reconstruction -- as illustrated in Figure \ref{fig:experimental_setup}.
+This chapter is organized into three primary procedural sections &mdash; Preprocessing Steps, Missing Data Generation and Missing Data Reconstruction &mdash; as illustrated in Figure 1.
 The entire methodology, from image processing tasks to Machine Learning (ML) algorithms, was implemented using \textit{Python}.

 \begin{figure}[!ht]
     \centering